Dental Implant SEO: How to Rank for Competitive Keywords

 | "implant dentist [city name]" | Transactional/Local | Location-specific landing page |

-The takeaway: you don't need one implant page.
-You need multiple pages, each built for a specific intent, linked together in a structure that Google can follow.
+You don't need one implant page.
+You need multiple pages, each built for a specific intent, linked in a silo structure Google can follow.
+That's how implant keyword strategy actually works.

-How Should You Structure a Dental Implant Content Silo?
+How Should You Structure a Content Silo for Implants?

-A dental implant content silo is a group of 4-6 interlinked pages organized around the core topic of dental implants.
-This structure signals topical authority to search engines and keeps patients moving through your content instead of bouncing to a competitor's site.
+A content silo is a cluster of 4-6 interlinked pages organized around the core topic of dental implants.
+This structure signals topical authority to Google and keeps patients moving through your site instead of bouncing to a competitor.

 Example Implant Content Silo

-- Pillar: Dental Implants (main service page covering what implants are, who they're for, and why your practice is qualified)
+- Pillar: Dental Implants (main service page covering what implants are, who they're for, and your qualifications)

 - Spoke 1: All-on-4 Dental Implants (targeting "All-on-4" and "full arch implants")